There are few things in this world that has the same impact on our emotional well-being as sports.

 There are few things in this world that have the same impact on our emotions as sports....like forging some of the best friendships and memories for life both on and off the field!
 Whether it's lifting the trophy on the final day of the tournament with your team mates or simply sharing a room with a group of friends who have your same passion for rugby, a rugby tour will create priceless memories that can last a lifetime.

-Registration for the 2023 Tropical 7s is currently open.
-Youth & university teams from around the globe are invited to come play in the International Youth Rugby Sevens tournament to be held on 7-8 April 2023 (Fri/Sat of Easter weekend) at the Tournament Sportsplex of Tampa Bay in Florida, USA.
-Teams are invited to arrive early in the week with playing pitches available from Monday 3rd April 2023 for training sessions and warm-up games.
+Registration for the 2024 Tropical 7s is currently open.
+Teams from around the globe are invited to come play in the International Rugby Sevens tournament to be held on 29-30 March 2024 (Fri/Sat of Easter weekend) at the Tournament Sportsplex of Tampa Bay in Florida, USA.
+Teams are invited to arrive early in the week with playing pitches available.
 Full details at www.tropical7s.com.